larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 Director to take over the chairperson role of the IESG and its associated responsibilities.
-It also enables delegation of the IETF Chair's full IAB membership and delegation or sharing of the role of General Area Director.
+It also enables delegation of the IETF Chair's full IAB membership and delegation or sharing of the role of the General Area Director.

-Specifically, with these changes, it should be possible for the IESG to request the selection of a General Area Director who is not at the same time also IETF Chair, to whom the IETF Chair may then delegate some of their responsibilities, such as chairing the IESG.
+Specifically, with these changes, it should be possible for the IESG to request the selection of a General Area Director who is not at the same time also the IETF Chair, to whom the IETF Chair may then delegate some of their responsibilities, such as chairing the IESG.

-It is important that there is community transparency about which roles the IETF Chair has delegated to which other Area Director, and for which time periods.
+There must be community transparency about which roles the IETF Chair has delegated to which other Area Director, and for which time.
 This transparency can be guaranteed in several ways, such as through the IESG website or public email.
-Such operational details are out of scope of this document.
+Such operational details are out of the scope of this document.

+# Emergency Stand-In

+This section describes who may stand in for the IETF Chair in case of emergency if they become unable to fulfill their duties.

+## Background

+As described in {{intro}}, the IETF Chair role is at the moment a single point of failure for the organization.
+In an emergency that incapacitated the IETF Chair, a recall petition followed by executing a "mid-term vacancy" replacement would need to be executed to name a new IETF Chair.
+This process will likely take several weeks at best, during which time there is no defined stand-in for the IETF Chair.

+## Proposal

+This document proposes that in the case the IETF Chair becomes incapacitated, the IAB Chair will automatically assume the role of the IETF Chair.
+If the IAB Chair is unable to do so, the IETF Chair role will automatically fall to the Chair of the IETF Administration LLC.
+As soon as the NomCom appoints a new IETF Chair this emergency delegation ends.

 # Separating the IETF Chair and IESG Chair Roles